theElandor/CVCS/source/scripts/configs/train/README.txt

 + debug_plot: <bool>
-  If set to True, the training procedure will call the debug_plot function at the beginning of every epoch.
+  If set to True, the training procedure will call the debug_plot function at each iteration.
   The function plots the path, color mask and context of the first sample found in the batch.
   Made for debug purposes.